Calculates the Integrated Survival Brier Score (ISBS), Integrated Graf Score or squared survival loss.

 to avoid division byeps

-, see Details.
+, see "Time Cutoff Details" section.
 Ift_max

 is not specified, anInf